tonyelhabr/bdb2021/README.md

     may choose to run more or less pick route combinations on offense depending on their evaluation of their opponent’s ability to cover them.
 In particular, teams could evaluate the skill of specific defenders in covering such plays.
-I mostly rely on Expected Points Added (EPA), which, admittedly, is probably not granular enough to tease out individual impact in a robust, reliable manner;
-    nonetheless, the measure of skill/success—whether it be something like reduction of separation distance, change in target probability, or something else along those line—could be swapped out relatively easily.
+I mostly rely on EPA, which, admittedly, is probably not granular enough to tease out individual impact in a robust, reliable manner; nonetheless, the measure of skill/success—whether it be something like reduction of separation distance, change in target probability, or something else along those line—could be swapped out relatively easily.
 Individual evaluation is, of course, important for identifying weaknesses to target in practice sessions with existing team players, but it could also be a point of interest in recruitment of players (i.e. to identify free agents who tend to cover pick plays particularly well).

-I’ll caveat the prospect of doing skill evaluation by noting that we do not know for certain whether individual defenders were subjected to “non-optimal” defensive play calls in certain situation since we do not know the team defensive coverages for all plays (and also how teams have coached defenders to adapt dynamically in response to certain offensive actions), so this analysis is limited in that sense.
+A caveat: the proposition that one can adequately evaluate defensive skill from tracking data is debatable.
+What do I mean?
+Well, we do not know for certain whether individual defenders were subjected to “non-optimal” defensive play calls in certain situation since we do not know the team defensive coverages for all plays.
+And it seems impossible to account for the manner in which a given team may have coached defenders to react dynamically in response to certain offensive actions.
+This analysis cannot, and does not try to, quantify these unknown factors.
+I simply focus on what can be quantified.

 # 1\.
 Identifying Pick Plays